 The difference between a trafficking and distribution charge is essentially the amount of marijuana that is possessed and believed to be possessed with the intent to distribute.
-So what differentiates a charge of trafficking from one of distribution, is ultimately the quantity.
+Simply stated, what differentiates a charge of trafficking from one of distribution is ultimately the quantity.

 All of the defenses to a charge of intent to distribute, also apply to a trafficking case.
 To learn more about constitutional defenses, see our pages:

-If it is clear that the defendant possessed the amount of narcotics, whether heroin, marijuana or cocaine, then the defenses are really going to pinge on a motion to suppress, saying that the search was invalid, the informant was unreliable, that the police should never have searched or seized the house, or if it was a
+If it is clear that the defendant possessed a large amount of drugs, whether heroin, marijuana or cocaine, your defense is going to rely on a motion to suppress which could show that the search was invalid, the informant was unreliable, or that the police should never have searched your home.